baralprativa27/pharmacy-rebate-analytics/README.md

 Provides detailed claim-level insights, rebate values, and cost analysis for the selected drug.
 <img src="screenshots/powerbi/5.
 Claim Details – Drug Name Analysis.png" />

-## Oracle SQL Analysis
+## Backend SQL Analysis (Oracle SQL)
 The pharmacy rebate datasets were imported into Oracle SQL Developer to perform backend analysis, KPI validation, and business insights before visualization in Power BI.

-This SQL layer supports all Power BI metrics including rebate performance, variance analysis, and cost distribution.
+SQL was used to validate and compute core KPIs (rebate %, variance, net cost), which were then visualized in Power BI dashboards for business reporting.

 ---